holgerschmitz/massive/README.md

 # massive
-MAssively Scalable SImulation of the Vlasov Equation
+Modular And Scalable SImulation of the Vlasov Equation